 - Get the snacks to Disney without spending money.

 - Use plastic containers to pack snacks for transport.

 - Set up a Snack Command Center at the hotel.

 - Consider renting a locker if you pack lunch.

 Disney Snack Packing Skills You NEED to Save Money at Disney

 Disney vacations can be the trip of a lifetime.
 However, if you’d like to afford it more than once in your lifetime, there are tips and tricks to save money while visiting Mickey Mouse.
 If you’ve already searched for discount tickets and specials, the next big way to save is on food.
-(If you haven’t gotten your tickets yet, we recommend Undercover Tourist for discount theme park tickets.)
+(If you haven’t gotten your tickets yet, we recommend Get Away Today for discount theme park tickets.)